BoChenGroup/PyDPM/README.md

 a = sampler.gamma(np.ones(100)*5, 1, times=10)
 b = sampler.gamma(np.ones([100, 100])*5, 1, times=10)
 ```
-More sampler demos can be found in pydpm/_sampler/...

 >Compare
->

 Compare the sampling speed of distribution functions with numpy:
 ![Image text](https://raw.githubusercontent.com/BoChenGroup/Pydpm/master/compare_numpy.png)
 The compared code can be found in pydpm/example/Sampler_Speed_Demo.py